 NEW B.WORKSHOP OFFER: THE DDMRP

-The Supply Chain is subjected to increasingly strong constraints, because of the flows growing complexity:
+The Supply Chain is subjected to face strong constraints, because of the flows growing complexity:

-One solution: Demand Driven Material Requirements Planning (DDMRP)
+One solution exists: Demand Driven Material Requirements Planning (DDMRP)

-DDMRP is a method of piloting multi-level, pull-flow planning and implementation aimed at protecting and promoting flows.
+DDMRP is a multi-level monitoring method, pull-flow planning and implementation aimed to protect and promote flows.

-It enables the optimization of inventory levels to best meet market demand, by relying on stock buffers at strategic points in the BOMs and the distribution network.
+It enables the optimization of inventory levels to best satisfy market demand, by relying on stock buffers at strategic points in the BOMs through the distribution network.